ravibhoraskar/ravibhoraskar.github.io/tmp.md

 option to refill with just the right amount, leaving your balance zero after this trip

+## Smoking
+In America, smoking indoors is generally disallowed, but smoking outdoors is okay.
+In Japan, it is the opposite --- I rarely came across people smoking outdoors but routinely found them smoking inside.
+Weird?
+Not really.
+There are designated smoking areas with fans and vents to make sure nobody who didn't willingly agree to be exposed to cigarette smoke gets exposed to cigarette smoke, including people outdoors going about their day.

 ## Order and Calm
 Despite being constantly surrounded by people, Tokyo always felt calm and